-To obtain warranty service, you must return your boat or trailer, including any alleged defective part, to an authorized Ranger dealer within the applicable warranty period to obtain warranty service.
-The Ranger dealer will carry out the warranty procedures on the owner's behalf.
-All warranty work will be performed at an authorized dealer, at the Ranger factory, or at another repair facility that Ranger selects.
-The owner is responsible for the expense associated with transporting the boat to and from the repair facility.
+In order to activate limited warranty coverage on their boat and/or a trailer, the first North American retail purchaser must warranty register the boat and/or trailer through an authorized Ranger dealer via Ranger's online dealer extranet, within fifteen (15) days of delivery of the boat and/or trailer.
+To obtain limited warranty service, you must return the boat and/or trailer, including any alleged defective part, to an authorized Ranger dealer within the applicable limited warranty period.
+Ranger must receive written notice of all limited warranty claims prior to the expiration of this limited warranty and be allowed an opportunity to resolve them.
+The authorized Ranger dealer will carry out the warranty procedures (e.g. repairs, claims submissions to Ranger etc.) on the purchaser's behalf.
+All limited warranty work must be performed at an authorized Ranger dealer, at the Ranger factory or at another repair facility that Ranger selects.
+The purchaser is responsible for the expenses associated with transporting the boat and/or trailer to and from the repair facility.

-This document contains the entire warranty given by Ranger.
-Ranger does not authorize any person or persons, including Ranger dealers, to change the terms of this express limited warranty, which is Ranger's only warranty.
-Ranger reserves the right to change or improve the design or manufacture of Ranger boats without obligation to modify any boat previously manufactured.
+This document contains the entire limited warranty provided by Ranger.
+Any questions concerning the scope of this limited warranty should be directed to Ranger.
+The terms and conditions contained in this limited warranty may not be modified, altered or waived by any action, inaction or representation, whether oral or in writing, except upon the express, written authority of a senior management level employee of Ranger.
+Ranger does not authorize any person or persons (except a senior management level employee of Ranger), including Ranger dealers, to change the terms of this limited warranty.
+(Note that your authorized Ranger dealer is an independent business, authorized to sell and service Ranger products, but is not an agent of Ranger.)
+Ranger reserves the right to change or improve the design or manufacture of Ranger boats and/or trailers without obligation to modify any boat and/or trailer previously manufactured.

-Ranger Boats, LLC 927 Highway 178 North P.O.
-Box 179 Flippin, AR 72634 870.453.2222
+Ranger Boats 927 Highway 178 North • Flippin, AR 72634 Telephone: 870-453-2222